ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 But that probably doesn't make much sense.
 So let's try and look at this in terms of our non-Functor: `Predicate`. `Predicate` has a **need** for an `a`, which it then uses to tell if something about that `a` is True or False.

-Let's try and write a Contravariant instance for `Predicate` given that we know that the type `a` in `Predicate` occurs in a contravariant position.
+Let's try and write a Contravariant instance for `Predicate` given that we know that the type `a` in `Predicate` occurs in an input position.

 ```{.haskell .scrollx}
 instance Contravariant Predicate where